johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 This leads everyone towards consensus, because there's now a shared context of "where we are" in relation to "reaching our goal".

-As you get closer to the goal, the best steps to get to it become clearer.

 That's really all there is to it:
-- Organize the discussion.
+- Organize the discussion
-- Summarize the discussion.
+- Summarize the discussion
-- Publicize the summary.
+- Publicize the summary
+- Repeat until you reach consensus

-The hard part is that you have to do this frequently as the deliberations progress - and that's were a tool like Trules can help.
+The tedious part is that you have to do this frequently as the deliberations progress - and that's where Trules can help.

+With good summaries, you'll all know what's been done, what's left to be done, and where the pitfalls lie.
+There's still a lot of diplomacy that will be necessary to close the gaps, but it will be easier to keep objective and focus on what folks have in common.